List of awards and nominations received by The Walking Dead

 The Walking Dead is an American post-apocalyptic horror television series based on the comic series of the same name by Robert Kirkman, Tony Moore, and Charlie Adlard.
 Developed for television by Frank Darabont, the series airs exclusively on AMC in the United States and is broadcast internationally through Fox Networks Groups and Disney+.
 The story follows a group of survivors, initially led by Rick Grimes (Andrew Lincoln), as they attempt to survive a zombie apocalypse following a deadly pandemic.
-The series premiered on October 31, 2010, and will conclude in 2022.
+The series premiered on October 31, 2010, and has concluded as of November 20, 2022.

 The following is a list of awards and accolades received by The Walking Dead over the course of its airing.

 Total awards and nominations for the cast

 ASCAP Awards

 The ASCAP Awards are awarded annually to composers for outstanding achievements and contributions to the world of film and television music.
 The Walking Dead has won six awards.

 American Film Institute Awards

 Established in 2000, the American Film Institute Awards (AFI) is presented by American Film Institute and honors the best ten outstanding films and television programs of each year.
 The Walking Dead has won twice.